ontio/ontology-java-sdk/docs/en/smartcontract.md

 }
 ```

-* What is codehash?
+* What is codeAddress?

-codehash is the unique identifier of smart contract.
+codeAddress is the unique identifier of smart contract.

-* What would sdk do in detail when calling the invokeTrasaction function of smart contract?
+* What would sdk do in detail when calling the invokeTransaction function of smart contract?

 ```
 //step1：construct transaction